Rurusachi/Archipelago/worlds/ffta/docs/en_Final Fantasy Tactics Advance.md

 Leonarth - Made the engine hacks (no judges, quick start, animation hacks) and a lot of documentation on FFTA hacking. https://github.com/LeonarthCG/FFTA_Engine_Hacks Used with permission.
 Darthatron - Made various FFTA tools and documentation.
 Used their tools a lot when debugging.
 FGKeiji and TojiKitten - Made the FFTA randomizer I referenced quite a bit. https://github.com/TojiKitten/FFTA-randomizer Used with permission.
-Zunawe - Made the bizhawk client and I used a lot of Emerald code for setting bytes and making the patch file.
+Zunawe - Made the bizhawk client and I used a lot of Emerald code as a reference for the apworld.
 Pilicious - Helped with ideas for the randomizer.
+Silvris - Created the patch process that fixed FFTA's patching issues.